awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 For more information about Multi\-AZ deployments, see [High Availability \(Multi\-AZ\) for Amazon RDS](Concepts.MultiAZ.md)\.

 **Note**
-Currently, viewing OS metrics for a Multi\-AZ standby replica is not supported for MariaDB, Microsoft SQL Server, or PostgreSQL DB instances\.
+Currently, viewing OS metrics for a Multi\-AZ standby replica is not supported for MariaDB or Microsoft SQL Server DB instances\.

 If you want to see details for the processes running on your DB instance, choose **OS process list** for **Monitoring**\.